Maxson52/Maxson52/README.md

 ## I'm a Front-End Web Dev, Designer & CG Specialist!

-- 🌐 I am currently working on a Chrome Extensions
+- 🌐 I am currently learning Svelte
 - 🏙 ️I also create 3D scenes and animations
 - 💡 I design logos, banners, UI and more
 - 🌟 2021 Goals: To share more of my design work with others and receive feedback